Ed-Fi-Exchange-OSS/Ed-Fi-Sample-Data-Time-Travel-Script/README.md

 ## Description

-This very simple SQL script updates the Populated Template of any Ms SQL ODS database to the most recent school year and dates relatedto it.
+This very simple SQL script updates the Populated Template of any MS SQL ODS database to the most recent school year and dates related to it.

 ## Prerequisites